No Dogs Available

 What are “Dogs Like Lucy Hughes?”

 “Dogs Like Lucy Hughes” are based on the percentage of breeds the two dogs have in common.
 For example, two dogs that are both 27% Golden Retriever and 73% Poodle will have a score of 100%.
-Sometimes dogs with high scores look alike, and sometimes they don’t — either way the comparison is based on each dog’s unique DNA, which is much more accurate than judging by looks.
+Sometimes dogs with high scores look alike, and sometimes they don’t — either way the comparison is based on each dog’s unique DNA.

 “Connor Hughes and Brie Galvin adopted Lucy in Pennsylvania back in 2013.
 She was the crazy one in the litter.
 The moment she was removed from her fenced-in area, she grabbed the leash Connor brought and began running around the basement with it.
 That solidified her as the one.
 That craziness, even at eight years old, hasn't waned in the slightest.
 Lucy, Connor and Brie now live in Lawerence Township, New Jersey.”